-All food businesses that handle potentially hazardous food must have a readily accessible and accurate (to $\pm 1^{\circ}C$) temperature measuring device.
+All food businesses that handle potentially hazardous food must have a readily accessible and accurate temperature measuring device (to $\pm -1^{\circ}$ C).
 A digital probe thermometer is recommended as it provides the core temperature of the food.

 The probe thermometer should be cleaned and sanitised after each use to reduce food contamination.
-Cleaning involves washing with detergent to remove any visible matter and sanitising to kill bacteria, which can be achieved by using alcohol swabs or a chemical sanitiser, and allowing the thermometer to air dry or by using disposable paper towel.
+Cleaning involves washing with detergent to remove any visible matter and sanitising to kill bacteria, which can be achieved by using alcohol swabs or a chemical sanitiser, and allowing the thermometer to air dry or dry by using disposable paper towel.